You can already shop Walmart's Black Friday deals — and more are on the way | CNN Underscored

 Apple 2021 12.9-Inch iPad Pro ($999, originally $1,199; walmart.com)

 Any sale on Apple products is one that catches our eye, and with the early Black Friday discount, they’re a cool $200 off.
-It’s the 2021 model, meaning it has the famous M1 chip and a gorgeous liquid retina XDR display, plus a 12MP wide camera and a 10MP ultra-wide camera to boot.
+It’s the 2021 model, meaning it has the famous M1 chip and a gorgeous Liquid Retina XDR display, plus a 12-megapixel wide camera and a 10-megapixel ultrawide camera to boot.

 TCL 55-Inch Class 4-Series 4K UHD HDR Smart Android TV ($298, originally $448; walmart.com)